krb5/krb5/doc/rst_source/krb_build/options2configure.rst

     Enable a few optimizations to reduce code size possibly at some run-time cost.

+**--with-system-et**
+    Use the com_err library and compile_et utility that are already installed on the system, instead of building and installing local versions.

+**--with-system-ss**
+    Use the ss library and mk_cmds utility that are already installed on the system, instead of building and using private versions.

+**--with-system-db**
+    Use the berkeley db utility already installed on the system, instead of using a private version.
+This option is not recommended; enabling it may result in incompatibility with key databases originating on other systems.

+**--with-netlib=**\ *LIBS*
+    Use the resolver library specified in *LIBS*.
+Use this variable if the C library resolver is insufficient or broken.

 **--with-hesiod=**\ *path*
     Compile with Hesiod support.
 The *path* points to the Hesiod directory.
 By default Hesiod is unsupported.

 **--with-ldap**
     Compile OpenLDAP database backend module.

+**--with-edirectory**
+    Compile the eDirectory database backend module.

+**--with-tcl=**\ *path*
+    Specifies that *path* is the location of a Tcl installation.
+    Tcl is needed for some of the tests run by 'make check'; such tests will be skipped if this option is not set.

 **--with-vague-errors**
     Do not send helpful errors to client.
 For example, if the KDC